binary-blazer/TopBotsGallery/README.md

 # TopBotsGallery

 🤖 20 of the most popular Discord bots are listed in one list.
-Daily updated.
+Hourly updated.

 | Bot                  | Server Count | Invite                                                                                                                                                                                                                                                                   |
 | -------------------- | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |